alecpm/opsworks-web-python/plone_buildout/README.md

         },
     }}

+Additionally, you may also want to enable EBS Optimized instances for any layers which have mounted EBS volumes (Shared Blobs, Zeoserver, ...).
+You can do this by editing the EBS Volumes tab of the desired layer.

 It is recommended that RelStorage based stacks use Amazon RDS with Multi-AZ to provide high avaialability.
 If you create and RDS to server your database , be sure that its security group allows access